RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_messenger
 ### create_envelope()
 The `create_envelope` command creates a basic empty Response object with basic boilerplate metadata
-                such as reasoner_id, schema_version, etc. filled in.
+                such as resource_id, schema_version, etc. filled in.
 This DSL command takes no arguments.
 This command is not explicitly necessary, as it is called implicitly when needed. e.g. If a DSL program begins with add_qnode(), the create_envelope() will be executed automatically if there is not yet a ARAXResponse.
 If there is already ARAXResponse in memory, then this command will destroy the previous one (in memory) and begin a new envelope.